How to maintain healthy bones with or without a bone scan and medication

 Second on our list is vitamin D which is essential for bone health and without it you cannot use your available calcium.
 A person deficient in vitamin D absorbs too little calcium, even if the intake of calcium is high.
-Sunlight exposure is the best way to get Vitamin D, as the body automatically regulates how much vitamin D it makes from sunlight.
-With just 20 minutes a day of sun it is estimated that for each 5% of skin exposed, approximately 435 IU of vitamin D is manufactured.
+Sunlight exposure is the best way to get vitamin D, as the body automatically regulates how much vitamin D it makes from sunlight.
+With just 20 minutes a day of sun it is estimated that for each 5% of skin exposed, approximately 435iu of vitamin D is manufactured.
 But the process requires that the natural oil on the skin remain intact for awhile after exposure to the sun.
-People who don't shower immediately after sweating in the sun have the highest serum Vitamin D levels.
+People who don’t shower immediately after sweating in the sun have the highest serum vitamin D levels.
 Try to keep the natural oil on your skin for several hours after sun exposure.

 Vitamin D supplements are not even a close-second best to sun exposure.
-If you do take a supplement form of vitamin D, take D3 (cholecalciferol), preferably with an oil-containing meal.
+If you do take a supplement form of vitamin D, take D3 (cholecalciferol), preferably with an oil-containing meal like salmon.
 The synthetic vitamin D is usually called vitamin D2, also known as ergocalciferol.
 Every clinical trial of D3 has shown conclusively that D3 prevents fractures but there have been no clinical trials to date demonstrating conclusively that D2 prevents fractures.
 If taking a large daily dose of vitamin D, divide the dose between 2 or 3 meals.

 With the sunshine form of vitamin D there is the added benefit of controlling cholesterol.
 Vitamin D precursors require cholesterol for conversion.
 Without adequate sun exposure vitamin D precursors can turn into cholesterol

 Zinc it up!